Skip navigation

 Lord Mayor's Better Suburbs Grants Community Support Category

 The criteria for this programme exclude events, general operating expenses and purchase of single use plastics, amongst other things.
-Applications close on 24 April 2023.
+Applications for 2024 are now closed.
+However this is a reoccuring grant that we expect will come up again soon.

 Sisters Of Charity Foundation Community Grants (Up To $15,000)